-One reason the shale plays are compelling is that there are no land retention issues there, as in the United States, which allows the producer to hold the leases longer without drilling, Eresman noted.
-"You move right into optimization and can see how the cost structures might ultimately play out."
+One reason the shale plays are compelling in British Columbia is that there are no land retention issues, as in the United States, allowing the producer to hold the leases longer without drilling, Eresman noted.
+“You move right into optimization and can see how the cost structures might ultimately play out.”

 In the Horn River area, Encana has begun building some of its initial gas factories.
 To date 50 wells have been drilled; 13 were producing at the end of 2009.
 Forty more wells are to be drilled this year, with a target of 100 MMcf/d production by year’s end.

 “We believe the play has the potential to be a Barnett [Shale]-type size or greater,” he said.
 “But we’re going to need a lot of capacity built out of the area over time…